ASD Football Club Matese: 2023–24 season

 On 3 September 2023, Matese were drawn away to Real Casalnuovo in the first round of the competition, losing 0–3.
-The first victory of the season came on matchday 4 at home against Atletico Ascoli, followed by successes against Tivoli and Roma City (formerly Atletico Terme Fiuggi) before away defeats against Alma Juventus Fano and Sora.
+The first victory of the season came on matchday 4 at home against Atletico Ascoli, followed by wins against Tivoli and Roma City (formerly Atletico Terme Fiuggi) before away defeats against Alma Juventus Fano and Sora.

 Colours and crest

 F.C.
-Matese's colours are green & gold to symbolise both the Matese mountains and the agricultural fields.
-The club's circular badge features a gold band for its outermost layer, a second thinner white layer and a third, green layer, resembling a ringed doughnut, which encases a white circle that depicts a wolf howling at a full moon atop a summit and an elevated football.
+Matese's colours are green and gold, symbolising both the agricultural fields and the Matese mountains.
+The club's circular badge features a gold outer band, followed by a thinner white ring and a third green ring, resembling a ring doughnut.
+These rings encase a white centre depicting the silhouette of a howling wolf standing atop a summit and gazing up at a spherical object.
 There are also two gold (sometimes white) stars and the Latin inscription "Duc in Altum", which translates to "Put Out Into The Deep", and MCMXXXV (the year 1935), in Roman numerals.

 Sponsorship and kit manufacturers

 Italian sportswear supplier Givova produces their kit.
-Their shirt sponsor is Ponte Reale, an Italian company that manufactures Buffalo mozzarella cheese.
+From 2020 to 2021 to 2022–23 their shirt sponsor was Ponte Reale, an Italian company that manufactures Buffalo mozzarella cheese.
+Since 2023–24, FAAM have sponsored the team's kits.